 What is Star Anise?

-Star anise plants are fast growing evergreen trees, occasionally up to 26 feet but usually smaller with a spread of 10 feet.
+Star anise plants are fast growing evergreen trees, that occasionally grow up to 26 feet (6.5 m.) but usually smaller with a spread of 10 feet (3 m.).
 The fruit is a spice that smells a bit like licorice.
 The tree is native to southern China and northern Vietnam where its fruit is used heavily in the regional cuisine.
-The spice was first introduced to Europe in the 17th century and used whole, powdered or extracted into an oil.
+The spice was first introduced to Europe in the 17th century and used whole, powdered, or extracted into oil.

 Note: Illicium verum is the most commonly harvested, but is not to be confused with Illicium anisatum, a Japanese plant in the family, which is toxic.